Rejection stings, and this article will teach you ways to not be affected by it.

 Now, let’s talk about self-worth.
 When you get rejected, your brain links that “no” to your value as a person, even though it’s not true.

-It feels personal, but in reality, rejection is often about circumstances, timing, or fit—not about your worth.
-The danger is when you internalize rejection and let it mess with your self-esteem.
+It feels personal, but in reality, rejection is often about circumstances, timing, or fit, not about your worth.
+The danger lies in internalizing this emotion and letting it affect your self-esteem.

 Seriously.